zedlopez/ifm/The Recipe Book.md

 ^^{characters (people): groups of people}^^{characters (people): reacting to each other}
 Crowds of characters introduce new challenges, because we often want to show them interacting with one another, or to describe individuals in less detail when a whole group is present.

-[Strictly Ballroom] gives us a set of characters who pair off each turn, making sure to mention each one once, and leaving one unfortunate person behind as a wallflower: this exemplifies how we might use a behavioral rule not to dictate the behavior of each individual separately but rather to model a whole group together.
+[Strictly Ballroom] gives us a set of characters who pair off each turn, making sure to mention each one once, and leaving one unfortunate person behind as a wallflower: this exemplifies how we might use a behavioural rule not to dictate the behaviour of each individual separately but rather to model a whole group together.
 [Happy Hour] does calculate movements for characters individually, but then collates the descriptions, creating a single paragraph to describe whatever group is currently in the room.

 Characters can also have complicated attitudes to one another, and it can be helpful to use relations to track these.
 [Unthinkable Alliances] demonstrates the grouping of characters into alliance factions, while [The Abolition of Love] provides a host of relations to track love affairs, marriages, memberships in families, and mere mutual respect.